Last updated on September 22nd, 2023

 9. Transcribe, transcribe, transcribe

-Whether you write down on paper or use notation software like Musescore (which is what I’m currently using), do whatever you are comfortable with and continue to polish your notation skills as you keep learning.
+For example, you could use the My Music Composition Notebook to collect your musical ideas, polish your notation skills, or transcribe a cool solo.
 For a more in depth understanding of how to transcribe, check out this post on how to develop ear training.